traVaulta/NGmanji/README.md

 If successful the player continues, otherwise loses one (1) life out of three (3) available.
 A player that loses all lives is out of the game.

-The games is played in turns, so each player takes a turn to throw a single die.
+The game is played in turns, so each player takes a turn to throw a single die.
 The result of the die is the number of steps the player moves on the board.
 If the player stops at any of the fields with a challenge stamp, the player must accept the challenge.
 Challenges are done by picking a frst available question from the pile of questions on the board.